Caution, IT’S HOT!

 We need a heat source to melt the coloured waxes to be able to paint with them.
 Three thousand years ago, the artist had to make a charcoal fire and keep it at the exact right temperature for painting, so that was very difficult.
 He had to make his own coloured waxes too.

 Nowadays, painting with wax is much easier – we can use special electric tools, like the painting iron or the stylus (a heated brush or pen) and ready-made coloured waxes.

-Trinity Treasures : This is a group of seniors, ladies and gentlemen, who, as part of a Senior Outreach Program at Trinity Anglican Church, 115 Charlotte St. Saint John, New Brunswick, who meet there for acrylic painting classes on Tuesdays, 10 am till 12 pm.
-Please contact us for more information!
+Trinity Treasures is a group of seniors, ladies and gentlemen, who, as part of a Senior Outreach Program at Trinity Anglican Church, 115 Charlotte St., Saint John, New Brunswick, has been meeting there to create acrylic painting Tuesdays, 10 am till 12 pm, for over six years.
+All seniors are welcome!

 Private Instruction : Contact me for further details.

 Don't miss your chance!
 Do our early registration.
 Click the "Contact Us" link above..

 *Encaustic?
 What IS that?
 It is the technique of painting with molten beeswax that was developed more than 3000 years ago!
 Back in time, people decorated war ships, marble statues and walls of tombs with wax paintings.